andykorth/oogcapitalmanagement/content/posts/gateway-update-dec-2024/index.md

 ## Antares Gateway Planning

-Te Antares Development Initiative is organizing gateway planning in the best region of space in the universe.
+The Antares Development Initiative is organizing gateway planning in the best region of space in the universe.
 It's important to consider both sides of a gateway in planning, the reusability of a gateway as a destination for multiple gateways, and the cost per jump saved, given the upgrades chosen.

 [![Antares Logo](/images/ADI-Discord.png)](https://discord.gg/gmx7br5XBQ)